 High court takes case involving refusal to serve gay couples

-The Supreme Court has agreed to hear a new clash involving religion and the rights of LGBT people
+The Supreme Court has agreed to hear the case of a Colorado web designer who says her religious beliefs prevent her from offering wedding website designs to gay couples

-WASHINGTON -- The Supreme Court has agreed to hear a new clash involving religion and the rights of LGBT people.
+WASHINGTON -- The Supreme Court has agreed to hear a new clash involving religion and the rights of LGBTQ people in the case of a Colorado web designer who says her religious beliefs prevent her from offering wedding website designs to gay couples.

-The high court said Tuesday it would hear the case of Colorado-based web designer Lorie Smith.
-Smith offers graphic and website design services and wants to expand to wedding website services, but she says her religious beliefs would lead her to decline any request from a same-sex couple to design a wedding website.
-She also wants to post a statement on her website about her beliefs, but that would run afoul of a Colorado anti-discrimination law.
+The high court said Tuesday it would hear the case of Lorie Smith.
+The Denver-area designer offers graphic and website design services and wants to expand to wedding website services, but she says her religious beliefs would lead her to decline any request from a same-sex couple to design a wedding website.
+She also wants to post a statement on her website about her beliefs.
+Doing those things, however, would run afoul of a Colorado anti-discrimination law.
 Smith had argued the law violates her free speech and religious rights.

 In a 2-1 ruling last year, the Denver-based 10th U.S. Circuit Court of Appeals denied Smith’s attempt to overturn a lower court ruling throwing out her legal challenge.
 The panel said Colorado had a compelling interest in protecting the “dignity interests” of members of marginalized groups through its law, the Colorado Anti-Discrimination Act.